-It’s a new year, so why not clear out your closet so you can find clothing that you forgot you had?
+Not only will this bring more clarity in your life and space in your closet, but you might be surprised at all the hidden clothing gems you might find that you had completely forgotten about!
 You will also be able to create more outfits with less stuff.
-Did you know, according to statistics, you wear 20% of your wardrobe 80% of the time, which means there is a lot of dead weight hanging in the closet that never gets worn.
+Did you know, according to statistics, you wear 20% of your wardrobe 80% of the time?
+This means there is a lot of dead weight hanging in the closet that never gets worn.

 Here’s a way to declutter your closet, very simply.
 Follow this 5-step process to purge the items that no longer work for you and leave you with things in your closet that you love!

-Set a date since this can take some time.
+Set a specific date to tackle this task since this can take some time.
 Gather the following supplies:

 - Full-length mirror (to try clothes on)